 In the musical, this song is sung on a split stage.
 On one half of the stage, Baba is teaching the Enemian language in a modern St. Louis high school (Mendel Science High).
 On the other half of the stage, Twimfina is teaching English in a poor Enemian school with a dirt floor.
-Though thousands of miles apart, both teachers are teaching the same lesson at the same time.
+Though thousands of miles apart, both teachers are saying the same things at the same times.
 The students are asking the same questions at the same time.
 And at the end they're all singing the same song at the same time.